programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *We'll now create a folder full of the files needed to run your website, locating them in a place accessible to the GitHub Desktop app so they're ready when we want to publish them as a public website.*

-1. You'll need to know the file path to the GitHub folder created by installing the GitHub Desktop app (this is some text that says where a specific folder or file is within the directory tree on your computer; e.g. /Desktop/MyRecipes/Spaghetti.doc).
+1. You'll need to know the file path to the GitHub folder created by installing the GitHub Desktop app (this is some text that says where a specific folder or file is within the directory tree on your computer, e.g. /Desktop/MyRecipes/Spaghetti.doc).
 If you don't know the GitHub folder file path, click on the magnifying glass icon in the top right of your computer screen.

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-5.png)